E 148th Ave station

 East 148th Avenue station is a MAX light rail station in Portland, Oregon.
 It serves the Blue Line and is the 17th stop eastbound on the current Eastside MAX branch.
 It is located at the intersection of East Burnside Street and NE/SE 148th Avenue, serving the Hazelwood, Glenfair and Wilkes neighborhoods.
 The MAX system is owned and operated by TriMet, the major transit agency for the Portland metropolitan area.

+Bus line connections

+Since June 2025, the station has been served by the 86 - 148th Avenue bus line, which was newly introduced at that time.